thanachart29/gesture_detection_with_ROS2/docs/source/perception/docs/gesture_perception.rst

     .. note::

-      always navigate to workspace directory before build and symlink-install is necessary
+      Always navigate to workspace directory before build and symlink-install is necessary

 - Run the package